dwbutler/groupify/README.md

 In addition to your configuration, Groupify will create a default `members` association.
 The default association name can be customized with the `Groupify.default_members_association_name` setting.
+If the association name is set to `false`, no default association is created.

-The `default_members` option specified in the example above sets the model type when accessing the default members association (e.g. `members`).
+The `default_members` option specified in the example above is used to infer the model class when accessing the default members association (e.g. `members`).
 Based on the example, `group.members` would return the users who are members of this group.
-Note: if `Groupify.default_members_association_name` is set to `false` then the `default_members` name will be used as the default members association name for this class (e.g. `group.users` in this case).
+Note: if `Groupify.default_members_association_name` is set to `false` then the name specified for `default_members` will be used as the default members association name for this class (e.g. `group.users` in this case).
+If that were the case, you would not need to specify `members: [:users]` because it would be overwritten with a new default association.

 If you are using single table inheritance (STI), child classes inherit the member associations of the parent.
 If your child class needs to add more members, use the `has_members` method.
 You can specify